Risk score: Formal definition

 Items 1 & 2 can be achieved by using some form of regression, that will provide both the risk estimation and the formula to calculate the score.
 Item 3 requires setting an arbitrary set of thresholds and will usually involve expert opinion.

 Estimating risk with GLM

-Risk score are designed to represent an underlying probability of an adverse event denoted $\lbrace Y = 1 \rbrace$ given a vector of $P$ explanatory variables $\mathbf{X}$ containing measurements of the relevant risk factors.
-In order to establish the connection between the risk factors and the probability, a set of weights $\beta$ is estimated using a generalized linear model:
+Risk scores are designed to represent the underlying probability of an adverse event denoted $\lbrace Y = 1 \rbrace$ given a vector of $P$ explanatory variables $\mathbf{X}$ containing measurements of the relevant risk factors.
+In order to establish the connection between the risk factors and the probability, a set of weights $\beta$ is estimated using a generalized linear model (GLM):